Favourited 222 times

 -2 single beds downstairs, separated by shelving, with some privacy but close to the wood stove where it gets very hot, but you will have internet and dont have to worry about being cold lol

--A tent trailer parked near the house for moderate privacy and the sense of camping - it has a plug-in cooler box, kettle, stove and small sink, with internet access but we can't guarantee it will always reach out there.
+-A tent trailer parked near the house for moderate privacy and the sense of camping - it had internet access but we can't guarantee it will always reach you out there.
 You will share our kitchen and bathroom.
 SUMMER ONLY

 -FULL PRIVACY BUT NO INTERNET: our 30 foot fifth wheel trailer with a queen sized bed, living area and kitchen.
 ELECTRIC YES, WATER NO. Parked near the forest trails with amazing sunset views over the rolling hills (behind the barns, a slight walk at night with a flashlight, some may not like being that far from the house).
 Sleeps 3 comfortably plus the table bed for children.
-Help us build a deck off the front and put in a natural rock fire pit this spring!
-Make it great for you and other people to stay!
+Help us build a deck off the front and put in a natural rock fire pit this summer using all the big rocks we have here!
+Use the tractor and save your back!
 You can come to the house for internet and tv at night and play a game or relax and watch a movie with us.
 Shower and toilet inside the main house only.

 MEALS: we are not able to support vegans as it is too much work to cook for that diet.
 We apologize.
-Vegetarians: I am willing to learn and dont mind purchasing what you need, but you will have to help prepare meals and cook something we can both enjoy!
-My extended family (brother, sister & dad) are all vegetarian so I like eating the things they prepare, but Patrick and I eat meat regularly and lots of vegetables on the side.
+Vegetarians: I am willing to learn and dont mind purchasing what you need, but you will have to help prepare meals and cook something we can all enjoy.
+We eat meat regularly with lots of vegetables on the side.
 I will cook with you in mind, but making sure you have enough protein and iron are your responsibility.

-Supper: you will join us for supper at the main house around 6 or 7pm and eat our own organic beef, pork, and poultry, along with vegetables and sometimes pasta or other starches.
-We try to eat less starches and grains these days but they are always in the house and I will make sure you are well fed.
+Supper: you will join us for supper at the main house around 7 or 8pm and eat our own organic beef, pork, and poultry, along with vegetables from the garden in season and sometimes pasta or other starches.
+We will make sure you are well fed!!

-When Valencia's AutoImmune Disorder wipes her out and she will have to sleep more than normal, so you may have to cook your own dinner at last minutes notice because she will be napping, or feels terrible and isnt in the mood to cook.
+When Valencia's AutoImmune Disorder wipes her out she will have to sleep more than normal, so you may have to help cook on those days.
 We usually have leftovers at least once per week.
-If she cant cook you can use our kitchen and food, so perhaps make yourself some eggs, pancakes, pasta, fry up some pork chops or whatever you want, just help yourself!
-It's hard to predict but you will likely have a few hours notice if you will need to make your own meal that night.
+If she can't cook you can use our kitchen and food, so perhaps make yourself some eggs, pancakes, pasta, fry up some pork chops or whatever you want, just help yourself!
+It's hard to predict but you will likely have a few hours notice if you will need to make your own meal that night but she cooks most days.

-We are more than happy to pick you up in Napanee (preferred), Kingston or Belleville, the bus can be taken from Toronto or Ottawa to these cities.
+We are more than happy to pick you up in Napanee (preferred), Kingston or Belleville.
+The bus can be taken from Toronto or Ottawa to these cities.
 Once you are there we have an older truck you can use to go to the store, shopping or for fun, and bicycles to use.
 In the winter we offer snowshoes and tobaggans!
-We have a great hill lol
+We have a great hill to sled down!!

 There is plenty to see and do only 20 mins from the farm in Napanee!
 You can get mostly everything you need in Napanee and special items can be purchased on weekends when we go to the city for market.